 - On-demand recruiting – based on charging on an hourly or project basis

 Get legal assistance from LawBite

-Starting a recruitment agency is an incredibly exciting step.
-However, like any new business venture, you will need the help of professional advisors, including solicitors and accountants to ensure your best interests are protected and you comply with relevant legislative and regulatory rules.
+Starting a recruitment agency is an exciting step.
+However, like any new business venture, you will need the help of professional advisors, including solicitors and accountants, to ensure your best interests are protected and you comply with relevant legislative and regulatory rules.

 LawBite has years of experience helping startups and small businesses achieve their commercial ambitions.
-To find out how we can support you and your new recruitment agency, book a free 15 minute consultation with one of our lawyers today.
+To find out how we can support you and your new recruitment agency, book a free 15 minute consultation or call us on 020 3808 8314.